 The restored schoolhouse is a living history setting for school programs for students from Westwood.
 Cooperative programs between the Westwood Historical Society and the Westwood School Department are in place.
 In the spring of 2000 the “1800s School Day” program was initiated with all of Westwood’s 3rd grade classes experiencing a 19th century day at the school.
 The living history setting is complete with appropriate furniture for the restored schoolhouse, 19th century teacher’s and students’ desks.

-In addition to the school programs, the Fisher School will be a focal point for historical, educational, and cultural activities in the community.
-The restored schoolhouse will provide an ideal setting for changing exhibits of items in the historical collection.
-The building itself is being used for meetings and activities for all ages and groups of all sizes.
-The schoolhouse is open the first Sunday of the month from 2 PM to 4 PM, sometimes with guided walks into the immediate neighborhood including the oldest church in Westwood, the cemetery, which dates from 1752, and the home of Robert Steele, drummer boy at the Battle of Bunker Hill.
+In addition to the school programs, the Fisher School became a focal point for historical, educational, and cultural activities in the community.
+The restored schoolhouse provides an ideal setting for changing exhibits of items in the historical collection.
+The building itself can be used for meetings and activities for all ages and groups of all sizes.

-The Fisher School is the long needed headquarters for the Westwood Historical Society and its extensive collection of items pertaining to local history.
+The Fisher School is the headquarters for the Westwood Historical Society and its extensive collection of items pertaining to local history.
 The lower level is used for storage, conservation, and curatorial research.
-Modular units of storage rather than permanent wall structures are being used providing the proper layout for the collection including special items, such as maps and fabrics.
-The collection is being catalogued on the Society’s computer so that items can be easily found and information cross-referenced.
+Modular units of storage rather than permanent wall structures can be used for the proper layout for the collection including special items, such as maps and fabrics.
+The collection has been catalogued on the Society’s computer so that items can be easily found and information cross-referenced.

-The Society has sought private donations and grants rather than public funding from the Town.
-Support from individuals, organizations, and businesses from Westwood and surrounding towns has been outstanding.
-Through appeals, grants, annual House and Garden Tours, dances, and sales of calendars and note cards, the Historical Society has raised over $300,000 to cover the restoration costs on a pay-as-you-go basis.
-However, funds continue to be needed to sustain the schoolhouse and programs and to build an endowment for the future.
+The Society sought private donations and grants rather than public funding from the Town.
+Support from individuals, organizations, and businesses from Westwood and surrounding towns was outstanding.
+Through appeals, grants, annual House and Garden Tours, dances, and sales of calendars and note cards, the Historical Society raised over $300,000 to cover the restoration costs on a pay-as-you-go basis.

 At risk of omission, the many people who gave untold hours of volunteer work should be commended.
 The architect of the project was the late Mark Young whose plans guided the construction.
 Attorney Don Suchma assisted with the lease from the Town and legal obligations, Rob Lawrence was project estimator, Art Chapin was structural engineer, the late Norm Whiting and Jack Rudser were overseers of the early construction.
 Joan Swann, then President, oversaw the move and the early phases of the project.
 Andrea Gilmore and Linda DesRoches were technical advisors.
 Vice-President Ralph Buonopane steered the project to completion.
 Jerry Cronin as President, and his wife Ann who wrote the thank you notes, played an important part as well.
 Mina Otis created the period landscape design.
 Lura Provost as Secretary, later President, and Joan Swann as past President, carried out the fund raising, including publicity, grant writing, house and garden tours, and sales.
 Libby Johnson was the treasurer and bookkeeper for the Fisher School Fund.
 We are grateful for the cooperation of the Town of Westwood and the many others who helped with a myriad of roles, too numerous to mention.